 Development partners and sector trends

 Marshall Islands has seen high variation in its annual ODF receipts since 2008.
-This volatility is largely a product of the lumpy disbursement of budget support packages from the United States, as part of the country’s Compact of Free Association agreement.
-The vast majority (78%) of ODF support to the country comes from two development partners, the United States (68%) and Japan (9%).
+This volatility is largely a product of the lumpy disbursement of budget support packages from the United States, as part of the country’s Compact of Free Association agreement (COFA).
+The vast majority (74%) of ODF support to the country in 2023 came from two development partners — the United States (60%) and the World Bank (14%).
 Marshall Islands sees one of the highest levels of donor concentration in the region.

 Official development finance to Marshall Islands, by partner Spent, share of total ODF